RoySegall/gizra.com/app/_posts/2016-10-07-thoughts-about-training.md

 When someone is thrown into the deep end, they must be active.
 Learn the movements on their own.
 The message is that you have responsibility for your learning.
 There is value in questioning and self-discovery, and it encourages initiative.
 I think when a person finally figure out something on their own, they get much greater satisfaction.

 In the web development world, where things are quickly and constantly changing, this is a very important skill to learn alone.
 All of this should take place in an environment that demands excellence, but still lets you get it wrong and learn from mistakes.
-I found this enviornment at Gizra and we need to preserve it.
+I found this environment at Gizra and we need to preserve it.

 However, I am still trying to find the right formula that would combine structured learning and independent study.
 What topics are important to teach in class and what should be left for independent study?